-The only limits to this broad rule involve traditional and Roth IRAs.
-For IRAs and Roth IRAs, the exemption from creditors (the amount the bankruptcy court cannot touch) is limited to $1,245,475 per person.
-If you have more than this in your retirement accounts (the exemption applies to the combination of all of your retirement plans -- you cannot exempt $1,245,475 for each plan.
+For IRAs and Roth IRAs, the exemption from creditors (the amount the bankruptcy court cannot touch) is limited to $1,512,350 per person.
+If you have more than this in your retirement accounts, the bankruptcy court can take the excess to pay back your creditors.
+The exemption applies to the combination of all of your retirement plans; you can't exempt $1,512,350 for each plan.